miwubunz/gtlib/README.md

 ## installation
 to use GTLib in your project:
-- copy the contents of `demo/addons` to the `addons` folder in your project directory.
+- download the latest release under the releases tab, download and copy `gtlib` to the `addons` folder in your project directory.

 ## usage
 create an instance of GTLib in any script where you want to use it.